AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

               }
           }

-The ``MyFuncs`` region appears in the Tiny Profilier output as an additional table.
+The ``MyFuncs`` region appears in the Tiny Profiler output as an additional table.
 The following output example, mimics the above code.
 In it, the region is indicated by ``REG::MyFuncs``.